jhipster/jhipster-sample-app-websocket/src/main/webapp/bower_components/sockjs-client/README.md

 presents them through WebSocket-like abstractions.

-SockJS is intended to work for all modern browsers and in environments which don't support WebSocket protcol, for example behind restrictive corporate proxies.
+SockJS is intended to work for all modern browsers and in environments which don't support the WebSocket protocol -- for example, behind restrictive corporate proxies.

 SockJS-client does require a server counterpart: